 Our next visit might be another planning session building up to the technology-infused lesson.
 Depending on the teacher’s schedule, we might debrief to reflect during lunch, during a prep period, or after school to ensure that debriefing occurs in a timely manner.
 All of this is taking place during the contractual day making it more convenient and more powerful for the teacher.

 Teachers Polled After 1 Year of Technology Collaborative Coaching

 Before Our Calendar Fills - Book Us Now!

-Are your teachers tired of boring PD that doesn't apply to them?
-Our PD is personalized and has something for everyone.
-We poll your teachers before creating the PD.
+Are your teachers tired of low quality training that doesn't apply to them?
+Our trainings are personalized and have something for everyone.
+We poll your teachers before creating your training.
 Differing levels will have different activities to meet your teachers where they are and challenge them to grow.

 The graphic above shows data from teachers in a program dedicated to technology integration growth.
 They expressed that the one thing that made them grow most as teachers using technology is the job-embedded PD they receive through their Technology Collaborative Coach.
 Because of this realization, schools and districts should consider investing in technology coaches within their buildings as a part of their technology budget.
 While there are probably people in place to help struggling teachers, when it comes to technology, schools and districts get a bigger bang for their buck when they choose high flying teachers and help them fly even higher with a Technology Collaborative Coach because she/he provides job-embedded training.

 28% Recommended percent of technology budget dedicated to professional development